/bio/skills/blog/math

 Did you know you can do mathematical induction over the reals?
 Don't listen to the naysayers.
 Follow along!

-Theorem: Real Inudction Consider a predicate PP and a closed real interval [a,b][a,b] where aa < bb, if the following hold:
+Consider a predicate PP and a closed real interval [a,b][a,b] where aa < bb, if the following hold:

-• assumption one: P([a,a])P([a,a])
+• base assumption: P([a,a])P([a,a])

-• assumption two: P([a,x])P([a,x]) implies P([a,y])P([a,y]) for some real numbers x<yx < y
+• hypothesis one: P([a,x])P([a,x]) implies P([a,y])P([a,y]) for some real numbers x<yx < y

-• hypotheses two: P([a,z))P([a,z)) implies P([a,z])P([a,z]) for some real numbers zz
+• hypothesis two: P([a,z))P([a,z)) implies P([a,z])P([a,z]) for some real number zz

 Then P([a,b])P([a,b]).